LUMC/rna_cd/docs/source/classification.rst

 This time, there are no separate categories, as all BAM files are a-priori unknown.

-Your BAM files must be indexed.
+.. note:: Your BAM files must be indexed.

-As mentioned before, you **must** use the **exact** same contig and chunksize settings in this step as were used during the training step.
+.. warning:: As mentioned before, you **must** use the **exact** same contig
+             and chunksize settings in this step as were used during the training step.

 As with the training step, metric collection can run in multicore mode during classifcation as well.